ksommerdorf/Matplotlib/README.md

 ![Fig2](https://user-images.githubusercontent.com/57520471/162641123-25132b1a-68ae-4a13-8144-07d90b01068c.png)

-There outlier in the urban ride count data is West Angela.
+The outlier in the urban ride count data is West Angela City.
 The average number of rides in rural cities is about 3 to 4 four times lower than the urban and suburban cities.

 ![Fig3](https://user-images.githubusercontent.com/57520471/162641133-c2edd691-b65d-4e43-87de-90821f39797a.png)

-No outliers in the data but the average fare for rides in the rural cities is about $11 and $5 more per ride than the urban and suburban cities.
+There are no outliers in the ride fare data but the average fare for rides in the rural cities is about $11 which is $5 more per ride than the urban and suburban cities.

 ![Fig4](https://user-images.githubusercontent.com/57520471/162641136-5e4bfa41-b71e-4a94-9945-2f1e3b60b150.png)